sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 2. Apply the MariaDB source code changes (WfPatch integration etc.) to the patchable versions
    - MariaDB output: `mariadb.commits.success.wfpatch` and `mariadb.commits.success.wfpatch.original`
    - Redis output: `redis.commits.success.wfpatch` and `redis.commits.success.wfpatch.original`
-3. Analyze MariaDB patches using perf, to identify patches that affect a specific functionality of MariaDB.
+3. Analyze MariaDB patches using `perf`, to identify patches that affect a specific functionality of MariaDB.
    - MariaDB output: ` mariadb.commits.success.wfpatch.perf.original`

 The following script encompasses all the commands detailed in this section, allowing the entire analysis to be executed automatically.
 However, it is advisable to review all the steps in this document beforehand to carefully consider the number of parallel builds, as this can significantly impact your system's performance.